iamohcy/worldbankvisualization/README.md

 Developmental factors are grouped together in subsets such as Education, Population and Economy, and visualized in terms of the chosen country’s percentile ranking amongst all other countries with data values for that year.

-Extremely unoptimized but should still run fine on most browsers.
+Unoptimized but should still run fine on most browsers.
 Todo: optimize + update data to present date

 See demo at:
 https://iamohcy.com/worldbankvisualization